 To be eligible: Applicants should be from ethnic minorities and hold domestic student status.

 Award amount: The successful applicant will be awarded a full tuition fee waiver.

 The Miranda Brawn Diversity Leadership Scholarship

-These scholarships are provided by the Miranda Brawn Diversity Leadership Foundation and are available to students at all levels of higher education.
+These scholarships are provided by the Miranda Brawn Diversity Leadership Foundation and are available to full-time students at all levels of higher education.

 - Multi-sector disciplines